vanillabp/blueprint-workflowmodule-springboot-standalone/CAMUNDA8.md

 4. Wait a few minutes for the system to initialize.

 ## Run Configuration

-1. Build the project:
+1. Build the project using Maven profile `camunda8`:
     ```shell
-    mvn clean package
+    mvn clean package -Pcamunda8
     ```
-2. To run the application using the `camunda8` Spring profile:
+2. Run the application using the `camunda8` Spring profile:
     ```shell
-    java -jar /target/demo.jar --spring.profiles.active=camunda8
+    java -jar target/demo.jar --spring.profiles.active=camunda8
     ```

+Now you can go through the instructions ["Using the demo"](./README.md#using-the-demo) and watch the process in your local [Camunda 8 Operate](http://localhost:8081).

 ## Tenant Configuration